-- Has enrolled in an undergraduate degree program at JI; - Has NOT enrolled in a dual-degree program;
+- Has enrolled in an undergraduate degree program at JI; - Will have been awarded an undergraduate degree at JI upon admission;

 The application process includes three steps:

 - 1) In the second semester of the junior year, a student fills a JUMP Application Form to apply for the program.
 The student should also outline a preliminary study plan for the rest of the undergraduate study, including the courses used for double counting. - 2) The student who applies for the JUMP program should participate in the same graduate student admission processes and meet the same requirements as the other applicants for the JI graduate program. - 3) Admission result will be announced before the first semester of the senior year.
 Admitted students are encouraged to meet with the graduate advisors (if decided) to update the study plan including the proposed double counting courses.